Spotify shares jump in record-setting direct listing

 After the listing, Spotify has an enterprise value - which takes into account cash and debt on the company’s balance sheet - of about five times its 2017 revenue of $5 billion.

-That represents a premium to smaller rival Pandora Media Inc (P.N), which has an enterprise value-to-sales ratio of one, but is far less than a comparable ratio above 10 for Netflix Inc (NFLX.O) and Dropbox Inc (DBX.O).
+That represents a premium to smaller rival Pandora Media Inc, which has an enterprise value-to-sales ratio of one, but is far less than a comparable ratio above 10 for Netflix Inc and Dropbox Inc.

 Analysts had worried ahead of Spotify’s direct listing that forgoing underwriters and traditional promotional events designed to stimulate interest from institutional investors could mean volatility once formal trading kicked off.